AudryBarimbane/mlzoomcamp2025-capstone2/README.md

 🚀 6.
 FastAPI Web Service

-The file api.py provides a real-time prediction API.
+The api.py file exposes the model as a REST API.

 Endpoints
 GET /